To fix converging verticals

 If neither of those options works for you, though, Lightroom provides several ways to straighten converging verticals.
 The Lens Correction panel, which we use here, enables you to manually or automatically counteract perspectival distortion and make walls run parallel with the edges of the frame.

-Take TYLR59.dng (Download at: bit.ly/start-57) into the Develop module.
+Take TYLR59.dng (which you can download here) into the Develop module.
 Toggle open the Lens Corrections panel and click on Manual.
 Drag Vertical to -69 to make the vertical lines run more parallel with the frame edges.
 However, this loses detail at the top of the frame and adds white areas at the bottom.

 You can remove the white edges by dragging Scale to the right, but this also removes the top of the building.
 Click on Constrain Crop to remove the white edges but preserve the top of the house.
 Now, manual adjustments like this are effective, but there’s a better technique…